 With an average user attention span of around 7 seconds, a slow-loading site is a big no. When your site doesn’t load within that 7-second window, visitors will simply hit the Back button and find another search result to visit.
-You need to use a good hosting service to maintain that high level of performance, all while keeping the site optimized for speed.
+You need to make sure you are using one of the best blog hosting sites to maintain that high level of performance, all while keeping the site speed optimized.

 Another basic UX problem is the lack of call to action.
 Even when visitors land on a product page, a call to action can still act as the extra push they need to make a purchase.
 Simple tweaks like labeling the action button “Add to Cart Now!” instead of a plain “Buy” can greatly affect your conversion rate.